Don Webb (American football)

-Donald Wayne Webb (born May 22, 1939) is an American former professional football player who was a defensive back in the American Football League (AFL).
+Donald Wayne Webb (May 22, 1939 – July 25, 2024) was an American professional football player who was a defensive back in the American Football League (AFL), playing his entire career with the Boston/New England Patriots.
+He was selected to play in the last AFL All-Star Game, and was chosen as a member of the Patriots 1960s All-Decade Team at both safety and as a special teams player.
 He played college football for the Iowa State Cyclones.